ElikBelik77/biscuit_symmetry/README.md

 # Biscuit Symmetry / Bilateral Symmetry
 ### COVID-19 Project #3
-This project was inspired when I was wondering if my I can programmatically detect if my biscuits have bilateral symmetry.
+This project was started as I was wondering if my I can programmatically detect if my biscuits have bilateral symmetry.

 ## Description
 This project can detect and mark bilateral symmetry using the algorithm from [this paper](https://link.springer.com/content/pdf/10.1007%2F11744047_39.pdf)